 The PO owns the Product Vision and Strategy.
 However, the best Product Owners involve their teams and customers in creating/discovering the product vision together.
 By co-creating the vision with the people who will be building it, the PO helps them more deeply understand what problem the customer needs solved.
-In addition, by getting the team members and the customer talking at the beginning we build up empathy of both sides.
-The developers learn to see the problems the customer is seeing, the customer sees that the developers are normal people and that their work is challenging.
+In addition, by getting the team members and the customer talking at the beginning, we build up empathy on both sides.
+The developers learn to see the problems the customer is seeing, and the customer sees that the developers are normal people and that their work is challenging.

-Since we know from experience that the features we build into Products often don’t match the customers needs, great PO’s run experiments (hint look to Lean Startup and Lean UX for ideas) to validate whether their planned features solve real customer problems well.
+Since we know from experience that the features we build into Products often don’t match the customer’s needs, great PO’s run experiments (hint: look to Lean Startup and Lean UX for ideas) to validate whether their planned features solve real customer problems well.
 Even though this will cost time and money, it saves the organization a great deal more by not building and maintaining features that will never be used.
-So in fact running experiments is about maximizing value by learning which things to build and which things no one wants.
+So, in fact, running experiments is about maximizing value by learning which things to build and which things no one wants.

 Qualities of a great Product Owner:

 - Able to empathize with the customer and in tune with their needs

 - Understands business priorities

 - Good communications skills